monix/monix.io/_tut/docs/3x/reactive/observable-comparisons.md

   efficient
-- the API exposed is clean, but the internals are more pragmatic - in Monix, even if some operators could be expressed in terms of other operators, many times we implement it from scratch using low level concurrency techniques, if that means we achieve a performance boost
+- the API exposed is clean, but the internals are more pragmatic - in Monix, even if some operators could be expressed in terms of other operators, many times we implement them from scratch using low level concurrency techniques, if that means we achieve a performance boost
 - Monix is better for
   [Functional Reactive Programming (FRP)](https://en.wikipedia.org/wiki/Functional_reactive_programming),